 How to be polite in France — what NOT to do:

 - Never leave a store without saying merci or au revoir, even if you didn’t buy anything.
 And especially if you’re the only one in there.
-This isn’t necessary at a big supermarket (no need to say thanks to the security guard on your way out), but when it’s a smaller shop or market, say thanks!
+This isn’t necessary at a big supermarket (no need to yell thanks to the security guard on your way out from across the store), but when it’s a smaller shop or market, say thanks!

 - Don’t ignore a bonjour or au revoir.
 Always follow up a greeting with one of your own.
 If someone says hi, say hi back.
 If someone says thanks or bye, say the same.
 If you don’t know French or are unsure, saying something in English is better than ignoring someone!

 Whether the level of French politeness is just a put-on or actually genuine, it doesn’t really matter because it’s cheery and welcoming and beats a sour, silent face any day.
-French politeness seems to be genuine and a part of the French culture.
+French etiquette norms seems to be genuine and a part of the French culture.
 What’s not to love?

 I’ll be traveling to the US in June for my brother’s wedding (first trip home in almost two years!) and I will have to remind myself to scale it back and bite my tongue.
 A hello, thanks and bye is all that I need in New York — and even then it might be too much.
 But hey, never hurts to err on the polite side, right?

 What do you think about the level of French politeness?
-Have you learned how to be polite in France?
+Have you learned French etiquette?